About the INORMS Research Evaluation Group

 Dr Erica Conte

-Director of Funding Strategy and Stewardship, Unity Health Toronto, Canada
+Director, Funding Strategy and Stewardship, Unity Health Toronto, Canada

-In her current role as Director of Funding Strategy and Stewardship, she is involved in the responsible research evaluation of both the institution and its individual scientist.
+Dr. Erica Conte obtained her PhD in Physiology from Western University (Canada).
+She has worked in research administration and research leadership for over 10 years within a hospital-based research institution, where she supports the full breath of health research spanning fundamental science through to translational research, health services/policy and knowledge translation.
+In her current role as Director of Funding Strategy and Stewardship, she is involved in the responsible research evaluation of both the institution and its individual scientists.
 She is also very interested to understand, or help further develop, best practices for incorporating aspects of equity, diversity and inclusion into responsible research evaluation.
-Erica’s work also involves all pre-award support for grants and awards, as well as working with local Foundations to raise research awareness in the public and increase philanthropy to support research priorities.
 Erica has been an active member of the Canadian Association of Research Administrators (CARA) since 2014, during which time she has held several volunteer positions to help advance the field of research administration in Canada.

 Dr Fang Xu

-Associate Professor, Institutes of Science and Development, Chinese Academy of Sciences, China
+Professor, Institutes of Science and Development, Chinese Academy of Sciences, China

 Justin Shearer

-Justin Shearer is the Associate Director, Research Information and Engagement at the University of Melbourne, where he has portfolio responsibility for research digital scholarship, scholarly communications, and the University’s digitisation centre.
-Justin is also the Business Product Owner for the Find an Expert Refresh Project, which is tasked with developing a new researcher profile tool for the institution.
-He also is the leader of the Rankings Sub-Group of the INORMS-sponsored Responsible Evaluation Working Group where he represents the Australasian Research Management Society.
+His recent work experiences also include the Archives and Special Collections and being the previous Business Product Owner for the Find an Expert Refresh Project, which was tasked with developing a new researcher profile tool for the institution.
 Previously, he was Manager, Research and Industry in the Faculty of Business and Economics, where he had a focus on grant and industry funding.
-He has seven years’ experience in research management, with a particular interest in customer experience, business storytelling, industry engagement, researcher development and research evaluation.
+He has twelve years’ experience in research management, with a particular interest in customer experience, business storytelling, industry engagement, researcher development and research evaluation.

 Laura Himanen